TheHun89/Netflix-and-Spring-Boot/README.md

-### Containerize Microservices with Docker Compose
+### Containerize Microservices with Docker Compose and MySQl Volumes

 #### Setup
 When you run the mvn package to build the image for currency-exchange be sure to have a container running the mysql image – otherwise it will error